 The study will periodically collect lifestyle and health related information from participants.
 Researchers can then compare the data from those who go on to develop cancer or other diseases to those who do not, to look for patterns.
 Any patterns that are identified can then be investigated further.

-By more accurately predicting cancer risk based on an individual's genetic profile and lifestyle we will be able to deliver more customised health advice and better targeted public health messages.
-Importantly, prevention strategies such as screening will be aimed only at those who will benefit from them, sparing a large proportion of the population from unnecessary investigations.
+In regard to cancer, the ABC Study is seeking breakthroughs that will enable more individualised prevention and screening to occur.
+Currently, most public health interventions are based on a one-size-fits-all approach, rather than on personalised risk estimation.
+By more accurately predicting cancer risk based on an individual's genetic profile and lifestyle, more customised health advice and better targeted public health messages may be delivered.
+In the future, prevention strategies such as screening could be aimed at those who will benefit from them, sparing a proportion of the population from unnecessary investigations.

 Would you like to hear more about the study?
 Listen to ABC radio's Trevor Chappell's 15 December 2016 interview with Prof Roger Milne, who is the Chief Investigator on the Study.
 Roger is also Head of the Cancer Epidemiology Division.
 Note: the ABC Study is not affiliated with ABC broadcasting.